Shanu90158/Krypto_Assignment/README.md

 # Krypto_Assignment
-Price alert programme that notifies the user an email when their specified price is reached.
+#Price alert programme that notifies the user an email when their specified price is reached.
 Repository files
-KyptoAlert.py
+1)KyptoAlert.py
-Market.py
+2)Market.py
-Email.py
+3)Email.py
-Database Setup.txt
+4)Database Setup.txt